CSSG-Labs/PyNote/CONTRIBUTING.md

 ## Join us

 We are discussing this project on [discord](https://discord.com/).
-Please contact andromedamoon-stack or PatrickBruso by DM on Github or riboney @ ironbe#4809 for details on our server.
+Please contact andromedamoon-stack or PatrickBruso by DM on Github for details on our server.